The RTO meets the requirements of the Student Identifier scheme, including:

 The AVETMISS is a national data standard that ensures consistent and accurate capture and reporting of VET information about students.

-The Student Identifier scheme, enabled by the Student Identifiers Act 2014, allows students to access a single online record of their VET outcomes.
-The scheme also helps employers and other RTOs to confirm these outcomes.
+The Student Identifier scheme, enabled by the Student Identifiers Act 2014, allows students to access a single online record of their VET achievements.
+The scheme also helps employers and other RTOs to verify a person’s credentials.

 The online system provides each student with a USI.

-Unless the student him/herself or the training the student undertakes is exempt, your RTO must only issue a qualification or statement of attainment to a student after:
+Unless the student him/herself has claimed an individual exemption or the training is conducted offshore to a non-Australian student, your RTO must only issue a qualification or statement of attainment to a student after:

 - the student has provided you with a verified USI, or

 - you have applied for a USI on behalf of the student.

 Some RTOs are exempt from having to collect and report AVETMISS data under the National VET Data Policy for delivery of certain training programs to certain types of student.
 Where an exemption has been acknowledged, you do not have to obtain a USI before issuing a qualification or statement of attainment.
 However, you must inform students before they enrol or start their training or assessment that their achievements will not appear on their authenticated VET transcript or be available to them via the USI transcript service.

 USIs can be created and verified using the USI Organisation Portal.
 To avoid any delays in issuing certification documentation, ensure that you apply for or verify the student’s USI when they enrol.